Mark Massara – Board President

 Sandi Wright McCubbin

 Ms. McCubbin is a governments relations consultant with Sacramento firm Lang, Hansen, O’Malley & Miller.
 She has served as a consultant for the city of San Clemente for almost ten years, where her responsibilities have been helping them build their segment of the California Coastal Trail.
 Her passion for saving the coast began when she worked in the State Senate for John Dunlap, one of the authors of the Coastal Act.
 She is a registered lobbyist, having been involved in governmental relations since the late ‘70s and serves on two other nonprofit boards.
-She lives in San Francisco.
+She lives in Sonoma County.

 Una J. M. Glass – Executive Director